dingfangyu/dingfangyu.github.io/_posts/2024-08-26-LLM Knowledge List.md

       - prefill-decoding disaggregation
     - Attention Offloading
       - SA-FFN disaggregation

   - FlexGen
+    - offloading

 - inference task property
   - prefill-decoding 2 stages
     - KV cache
   - memory bound
     - when the batch size is not extremely large (~200), the bottleneck of inference speed is the GPU memory accessing of model weights & KV cache, rather than the computation cost and communication cost
-    - moreover, it is meaningless to tranform a memory bound task to a GPU-CPU/NVMe IO bound task, e.g. designing an offloading system for inference
+    - it is meaningless to transform a memory bound task to a GPU-CPU/NVMe IO bound task, e.g. designing an offloading system for inference

 ## Fine-Tuning

+- supervised fine-tuning (SFT)
 - efficiency
-  - supervised fine-tuning (SFT)
   - parameter-efficient fine-tuning (PEFT)
     - LoRA (low-rank)
       - DoRA